PTAB

 2. Patent Overview

-- Brief Description: The ’731 patent describes a memory module with a circuit that selectively couples ports to memory devices.
-The circuit includes "correction circuits," such as programmable impedance matching circuits, to reduce signal noise and reflection, thereby improving signal integrity for high-speed data transmission between a memory controller and memory devices.
+• Brief Description: The ’731 patent discloses a memory module with a circuit that selectively couples one or more ports to memory devices.
+The circuit includes a "correction circuit" with a programmable impedance matching element designed to reduce signal noise, reflections, and impedance mismatches to improve signal integrity.

 3. Grounds for Unpatentability

-Ground 1: Claims 1-18 are obvious over Ellsberry in view of Dour.
+Ground 1: Obviousness over Ellsberry and Dour - Claims 1-18 are obvious over Ellsberry in view of Dour.

-- Expectation of Success: A POSITA would have had a reasonable expectation of success because implementing impedance matching functionalities in ASICs on memory modules was a standard practice.
-Dour provides detailed teachings on its programmable ODT circuit, and Ellsberry’s Switch ASIC provides the logical location for this known type of signal integrity improvement.
+• Expectation of Success: A POSITA would have a reasonable expectation of success because implementing termination functionalities within an ASIC on a memory module was a well-known design practice.
+Both references address the same field of high-speed memory signaling, and Dour provides detailed teachings on how to implement its programmable ODT circuit.

-Ground 2: Claims 1-18 are obvious over Ellsberry and Dour in view of Abadeer.
+Ground 2: Obviousness over Ellsberry, Dour, and Abadeer - Claims 1-18 are obvious over the combination of Ellsberry and Dour in view of Abadeer.

 4. Relief Requested